jchue/homelab/README.md

 # Frigate

-Frigate is NVR with real-time AI object detection.
+Frigate is an NVR with real-time AI object detection.
 It has its own UI but also integrates well with Home Assistant.

 ## Setup